Woman Dies After Being Hit By Falling Tree Limb At Davis Park

 A tree limb reportedly fell at the park, critically injuring a woman in her 40s who was with a child at the time.
 Police and fire responded and started medical aid immediately.

+“We come here every day,” explained Davis resident Tim Nelson.
+“It’s tragic.
+We come here with our kids and it’s every day we’re with our kids and there is danger and obviously, the coronavirus is going on and the last thing you expect is that.
+It’s just, how can you really plan for that?”

-The woman was then rushed to the UC Davis Medical Center, but was later pronounced dead.
+The woman was rushed to the UC Davis Medical Center but was later pronounced dead.

-“The City of Davis extends its deepest sympathies to the surviving family and will work diligently to investigate this tragic accident,” said Davis Mayor Gloria Partida in a statement about the incident.
+“The City of Davis extends its deepest sympathies to the surviving family and will work diligently to investigate this tragic accident,” said Davis Mayor Gloria Partida in a statement Tuesday.

 Police say the child who was with the woman was not injured.